Average Causal Effect Estimation in DAGs with Hidden Variables: Beyond Back-Door and Front-Door Criteria: Discussion

 We have developed the \href{https://github.com/annaguo-bios/flexCausal}{\texttt{flexCausal}} package in \textsf{R}, providing researchers and practitioners with a practical tool for implementing our advanced estimators.
 The package supports flexible modeling approaches and integrates machine learning techniques, thereby broadening the accessibility and application of sophisticated causal inference methods.

-The primal fixability criterion provides a powerful framework that includes a wide range of causal models, such as back-door and front-door criteria as special cases.
+The primal fixability criterion defines a rich class of causal models suitable in applied domains.
 This versatility makes it a particularly valuable tool for identifying causal relationships in settings with hidden variables.
-However, there remain opportunities to extend our methods beyond the primal fixability class to accommodate more complex scenarios.
+However, identifying causal effects outside the scope of primal fixability highlights opportunities to extend our methods beyond this class.
 Future work will explore causal effects that are identifiable even when the treatment is not primal fixable, as seen in the \textit{Napkin} graph \citep{pearl2018book}, where traditional criteria do not apply.
 We also aim to extend our methods to more complex settings, including those with multiple treatments and dynamic treatment regimes, where the sequence and timing of interventions are crucial for determining outcomes.

-The estimation framework proposed in this work relies on specifying the ADMG as an input.
-However, determining the correct ADMG structure is a crucial step in causal analysis.
-Future research should focus on developing a causal discovery framework that integrates expert knowledge with data-driven methods to uncover the underlying ADMG.
-Additionally, it would be valuable to develop a sensitivity analysis framework to assess the robustness of the causal conclusions drawn from a proposed ADMG.
-This would involve examining the testable implications of different causal effects and evaluating the impact of potential model misspecifications or unmeasured confounders on the validity of the ADMG.
-By advancing methods for causal discovery and sensitivity analysis, future work can improve the robustness and credibility of causal inference in complex settings.
+The estimation framework proposed here relies on specifying the ADMG, yet determining the correct structure is itself a key challenge.
+Future work should contribute to the literature on causal discovery methods that blend expert knowledge with data-driven tools, and sensitivity analyses to assess robustness to misspecification and unmeasured confounding.
+Instrumental variables, already used to test assumptions in special cases like the front-door model \citep{bhattacharya2022testability}, could also help validate assumptions in the broader class of treatment primal fixable graphs.
+Together, advances in discovery, sensitivity analysis, and IV-based checks can strengthen the robustness and credibility of causal inference in complex settings.

 Another important direction for future research is to extend our efficiency theory and estimation methods to incorporate generalized independence (Verma) constraints.
 Further investigation is needed to understand the impact of Verma constraints on the semiparametric efficiency bounds for causal estimators within ADMGs.